At 75, India's democracy is under pressure like never before - ExBulletin

 Declining press freedom in India dates back to previous governments, but recent years have been worse.

-Journalists were arrested.
-Some are prevented from traveling abroad.
-Dozens face criminal charges, including sedition.
-At the same time, the government introduced sweeping regulatory laws for social media companies that give it more power to control online content.
+Journalists have been stopped.
+Some are stopped traveling abroad.
+Dozens face legal pursuits, including sedition.
+At the same time, the government introduced extensive regulatory laws for social media companies that give it more power to control online content.

 One only has to look around to see that the media has certainly shrunk under Mr Modis, said Coomi Kapoor, journalist and author of The Emergency: A Personal History, which chronicles the only emergency period in the world.
 ‘India.